grpc/grpc.io/content/blog/optimizing-grpc-part-2.md

 ---
+title: So You Want to Optimize gRPC - Part 2
 author: Carl Mastrangelo
 author-link: https://carlmastrangelo.com/
 company: Google
 company-link: https://www.google.com
-date: "2018-04-16T00:00:00Z"
+date: 2018-04-16
-published: true
-title: So You Want to Optimize gRPC - Part 2
-url: blog/optimizing-grpc-part-2
 ---

 How fast is gRPC?
 Pretty fast if you understand how modern clients and servers are built.
 In